geckse/n8n-nodes-ninox/README.md

 ## Integration Approach

 This node communicates with the [Ninox REST API](https://docs.ninox.com/de/altes-handbuch/ninox-api/ninox-rest-api).
 The CRUD Operations are simple REST-API calls.
 For the Trigger Node I choosed to work with the sequence id.
 Everytime a change is made or a record is created the sequence number in your ninox table will be incremented by one.
 That made it pretty easy to get the difference between two sequences.

+## About

+Hi I'm geckse and I [let your work flow](https://let-the-work-flow.com)! 👋 I hope you are enyoing these nodes.
+If you are in need of a smooth automation, steady integration or custom code check my consulting page: https://let-the-work-flow.com